-The software for data management is to be determined.
-It is planned to use EDC with the standard data management software of the Contract Research Organization (CRO) selected.
+It is planned to use the standard data management software of the Contract Research Organization (CRO) selected for data management.

-The software for the data analysis is to be determined.
-It is planned to use the standard data analysis software of the CRO selected.
+9.7 It is planned to use the standard data analysis software of the CRO selected for data analysis.
+Data Analysis

-9.7 Data Analysis